 Annual estimated recruitment varies widely (Figure 3.14b).
 The two recent strong year classes in 1997 and 2000 are evident in all data sources.
 After 2000, few strong year classes are apparent, but the 2008 year class has potential to be the largest since 2000.
-Few small fish were caught in the 2005 through 2009 trawl surveys, but the 2008 year class is appearing in the 2011 trawl survey length composition (Figures 3.16, 3.17).
-The 2010 and 2011 longline survey age compositions show the 2008 year class appearing in all three areas relatively strongly for lightly selected 2 and 3 year old fish (Figures 3.18-3.20).
+Few small fish were caught in the 2005 through 2009 trawl surveys, but the 2008 year class appeared in the 2011 trawl survey length composition (Figures 3.16, 3.17).
+The 2010 and 2011 longline survey age compositions show the 2008 year class appearing relatively strong in all three areas for lightly selected 2 and 3 year old fish (Figures 3.18-3.20).
+The 2012 survey age composition is dominated by 2006-2008 year classes and middle-aged fish are not present as much as model expectation.
 Large year classes often appear in the western areas first and then in subsequent years in the Central and Eastern GOA.
 While this was true for the 1997 and 2000 year classes, the 2008 year class is appearing in all areas at approximately the same magnitude at the same time (Figure 3.18).

-Average recruitment during 1979-2011 was 17.8 million 2-year-old sablefish per year, which is similar to the average recruitment for the 1958-2011 year classes.
+Average recruitment during 1979-2011 was 17.8 million 2-year-old sablefish per year, which is similar to the average recruitment for the 1958-2012 recruitment.
 Estimates of recruitment strength during the 1960s are less certain because they depend on age data from the 1980s with older aged fish that are subject to more ageing error.
 In addition the size of the early recruitments is based on an abundance index during the 1960s based only on the Japanese fishery catch rate, which may be a weak measure of abundance.
 The 2008 year class is being estimated at about average in this year's model.
-If the 2008 year class is strong, the estimate will increase if the longline survey abundance becomes stronger in future years.
+Because of the very low survey abundance indices in 2012 and 2013, the 2008 year class thus far is only just above average.
+If the 2008 year class is actually strong, the estimate will increase if the survey abundance estimates become stronger in future years.